Teyras/MT/text/chapters/110_analysis.md

 unit testing.
-A de-facto subclass of these assignments are those where the solution is not a computer program in the classical sense -- for example, some courses require the students to train and submit a neural network that reaches some level of accuraccy on a chosen dataset.
+A de-facto subclass of these assignments are those where the solution is not a computer program in the classical sense -- for example, some courses require the students to train and submit a neural network that reaches some level of accuracy on a chosen dataset.
 Usually, the processing time is not interesting in such assignments, even though it is still necessary to limit it to avoid leaving the evaluation system stuck in an infinite loop.

 We will concentrate on two basic groups of workloads -- CPU-bound and memory-bound.
-We expect that the runtimes of memory-bound tasks will be less stable due to factors such as cache and page misses (these effects are further amplified by virtualization technologies).
+We expect that the run times of memory-bound tasks will be less stable due to factors such as cache and page misses (these effects are further amplified by virtualization technologies).
 Apart from that, there are factors that are detrimental even to the measurement stability of purely CPU-bound tasks